What is acupuncture?

 How does it work?

 Acupuncture uses very fine sterile needles placed along meridians that run throughout the body.
-Stimulation of these specific acupoints promotes free flow of qi and restores balance and homeostasis in the body.
-When the body achieves homeostasis, it’s own natural healing process can work to restore overall function and health.
+Stimulation of these specific points promotes free flow of Qi that restores balance and homeostasis in the body.
+When the body achieves homeostasis, it’s own natural healing process can work to create better overall function and health.
 Western science has proven that acupuncture can regulate the body by several mechanisms, such as stimulating the endocrine and nervous systems.
 Acupuncture is a safe, painless and effective way to address a wide variety of medical problems.

 What should I expect during my acupuncture treatment?

 The initial treatment often takes about one hour, as we will discuss your health history and health concerns in detail.
 Once an understanding of your health history is obtained, a thorough evaluation of your systems will be performed by taking a tongue and pulse reading.
 This will help us in understanding the energetic imbalances that are contributing to your current state of health.
 The tongue is a map of the body, reflecting the general health of the organs and meridians.
-We will be assessing the color, shape, cracks, and coating on your tongue.
-Taking your pulse in chinese medicine is quite different than pulse taking in western medicine.
-As we palpate your pulses, we are feeling for 12 pulse positions on each wrist.
-Each position corresponds to a specific meridian and organ.
-Recognizing the unique qualities of each of your pulses will reflect your overall health.
+Taking your pulse in Chinese medicine, we palpate your pulse positions on each wrist.
+Each position corresponding to a specific meridian and organ.